-- (A) Matches must start and finish on time. - (B) The starting time of a Match; - (i) is as outlined in the Season Fixture; - (ii) may be varied by the CMC, in its absolute discretion, by notice to the Clubs involved. - (C) For Junior Matches the competing Clubs may vary the times by mutual agreement subject to the CMC receiving notification: - (i) at least seven (7) days before the initial scheduled starting time; or - (ii) a shorter time period if determined by the League, but a fee, as determined by the League, may be payable by the Club requesting any such change. - (D) Where a Team fails to enter the playing field after receiving a second warning from the Umpire, the Umpire is to: - (i) include this in the Umpire Match Report (and the Club of the Team may be issued with a fine at the absolute discretion of the CMC); and - (ii) determine, at their discretion, whether the match is to proceed taking into account the forfeit provisions detailed in Rule 16.5.2.
+- (A) Matches must start and finish on time. - (B) The starting time of a Match; - (i) is as outlined in the Southern NSW Women's run sheet set by AFL Riverina and as published in PlayHQ; - (ii) may be varied by the CMC, in its absolute discretion, by notice to the Clubs involved. - (C) Not applicable. - (D) Where a Team fails to enter the playing field after receiving a second warning from the Umpire, the Umpire is to: - (i) include this in the Umpire Match Report (and the Club of the Team may be issued with a fine at the absolute discretion of the CMC); and - (ii) determine, at their discretion, whether the match is to proceed taking into account the forfeit provisions detailed in Rule 16.5.2.